Table of Contents

 2. Give your project a name; You can change the name later.

 4. Pick a team to assign the project to.
-Or, if you don't have any teams yet, select the "Create a new team for this project."
+Or, if you don't have any teams yet, select "Create a new team for this project".

-7. Navigate to your project's settings, make sure to unselect the option "Private project", and select "My project is a non-commercial Open Source project" by providing the respective URL.
+7. Navigate to your project's settings, unselect the "Private project", and select "My project is a non-commercial Open Source project" by providing the respective URL.

 What happens when I am on the Open Source plan and want a private project?

-If you'd like to create a private project, you'll need to upgrade to one of our paid plans.
+If you'd like to create a private project, you will have to upgrade to one of our paid plans.
 Your Open Source words will not count against your plan's word limits as long as it's an Open Source project with an OSI-approved license.

 Did this answer your question?